Join us for a night at Kollektiv Clay Studio in Oakland with earth artist Hosanna White

 It has always been her underlying ethos to challenge convenience and find her artistic voice within the limitations of what the landscape provides.

-She has devoted that last 13 years to building a relationship with pigment and clay places, sharing their unique geological stories alongside their more recent human histories.
-This continuity of sourcing her creative materials where she resides has profoundly changed her feeling of responsibility for her home.
-Beyond her pottery, weavings, paintings and more, has come storytelling projects, fundraising, land restoration work, and exhibitions.
+She has devoted that last 13 years to building a relationship with pigment and clay places, while sharing their unique + expansive geological stories as well as more recent human histories.
+This continuity of sourcing her creative materials where she resides has invited the question:

 Hosanna will have on display and for sale a collection of her earthenware and mid-range ceramics, as well as earth pigment watercolor sets, canvas and card prints of her watercolor paintings.